nicolashuberIT/flight-analyzer/docs/documentation/basic-usage.md

 In order to run the main script of the `flight-analyzer` application make sure to prepare all necessary files and properly preprocess them.
 Please find instructions on preprocessing [here](#preprocessing-flight-data).

-Documentation on using this notebook can be found at the top of the Jupyter Notebook, which can be found [here](/main.ipynb).
+Documentation on using this notebook can be found at the top of the `main.ipynb` file, which can be found [here](/main.ipynb).

 ## Run individual analysis

-To run a particular algorithm of the `flight-analyzer` application, e.g. to visualize data, please refer to the executor scripts that can be found in `src/executors/`.
+To run a particular algorithm of the `flight-analyzer` application, e.g. to visualize data, please refer to the executor scripts that can be found in `src/executor/`.
 The algorithms and some examples can be found in the [Algorithms and Helpers](/docs/documentation/algorithms-and-helpers.md) documentation.

 Check out the [src/executor](/src/executor/) or [src/analysis](/src/analysis/) directories to find a selection of data processing tools.